 Retired Chief Executive Officer, National Association of Corporate Directors

-Kenneth Daly is the CEO of the National Association of Corporate Directors (NACD), a position he has held since May, 2007.
-As the head of the nation’s largest member-based organization for corporate board directors, Ken is a recognized expert on corporate governance, executive compensation, and corporate board transformation.
+Kenneth Daly most recently was the CEO of the National Association of Corporate Directors (NACD), a position he held from 2007 – 2017.
+Ken is a recognized expert on corporate governance, executive compensation, and corporate board transformation.

 He is the architect of NACD’s National Campaign to Strengthen Corporate Governance, a campaign empowering corporate boards and individual directors to lead the way to restoring public and investor confidence in corporate America.
 The effort gives directors a platform to demonstrate to stakeholders that corporate board directors take their jobs seriously and are working tirelessly to contribute to America’s economic recovery.